 Issues & Controversies in History

 Facts On File/Infobase Learning is hiring historians and writers on a freelance basis to contribute articles to Issues & Controversies in History, a database in world history targeted to high school and college students.
 Each article will focus on a specific question encapsulating a debate or conflict in global history.
-MANY TOPICS ARE STILL AVAILABLE, including Revolution, Slavery, Gender, Imperialism, War, Technology, Race, Human Rights, Diplomacy, Empire, Disease, Economy, Environment, Migration, and Religion.
-Both traditional and nontraditional subjects are being sought.
-ESPECIALLY SEEKING TOPICS ON Colonialism, British Commonwealth Nations (Australia, Canada, India, etc.), Latin America, and Antiquity.
+MANY TOPICS ARE STILL AVAILABLE, including Revolution, Slavery, Gender, Colonialism, Empire, War, Technology, Race, Human Rights, Diplomacy, Disease, Economy, Environment, Migration, Race, and Religion.
+Both traditional and nontraditional topics are being sought.

 Issues & Controversies in History places students at the center of the great debates and conflicts in global history.
 It brings history to life not as a mere recitation of names and dates but as a set of turning points where the future hung in the balance and opinions raged on all sides.
 By exploring the issues as the key players saw them, or, in some cases, as historians have interpreted them, the database will build a deeper understanding of how historical events and conflicts have shaped world history.